edintino/xgboost_bike_demand/README.md

 I used grid search to tune the L1 and L2 regularization of the xgboost using 5-fold cross-validation.

 To improve the predictions of the model as we do know that the counts are integers we round up to integers our regression predictions.
 This approach results in 0.40517 root mean squared logarithmic error putting the analysis in the top 10%.
+The R code can be viewed [here](https://github.com/eugeniodintino/xgboost_bike_demand/blob/master/xgboost.R).

 Further improvements could be done by looking for outliers in the training dataset or to tune the other parameters of xgboost.